jackdobinson/aopp_obs_toolchain/USAGE.md

 ```
 	#############################################################
-	NOTE: This is a general case and not accurate for a FITS file as we don't have bin-edges, just the centers.
+	NOTE: This is a general case and not accurate for a FITS file as we don't have bin-edges, just the centres.
 Therefore we assume bin_width=bin_step.
 	input_grid    : |---^---|   |---^---|   |---^---|   |---^---|
 	              :       |---^---|   |---^---|   |---^---|